BRYCE 2017 IS SOLD OUT! WE DON'T HAVE A WAITLIST BUT LOOK FORWARD TO SEEING YOU IN 2018!!

 The 100 mile course starts at turnoff to Coyote Hollow trailhead on Hwy 12, at the top of Red Canyon.
 Due to limited parking at the start and finish line areas, we will use a shuttle system from Ruby''s Inn, which is 5 minutes away.
 Shuttles start at 5am, with the last one leaving at 5:30am.
-If you choose to park at the starting line, be prepared to walk up to 1/2 mile or more from your vehicle.

 The route then heads south along the base of the plateau, in and out of canyons and climbing ridges until you reach Proctor Canyon aid station at mile 19.
 This is your first of only 3 crew access points along the course.
 Due to the limited parking and rough access road, we will need to shuttle your crew in the last 2 miles.

 From Proctor Canyon, you'll continue south through a rugged 9+ mile section, ultimately ascending up onto the rim of the Plateau at Blubber Creek Aid Station.

 The next section offers some incredible views from on top, stringing together single and doubletrack for just under 8 miles the Kanab Creek Aid station.
 After the aid station, you'll have a couple miles more of rim running, then will depart from the Grandview trail and take a mild descent along doubletrack for 3 miles into the Straight Canyon Aid Station, your second crew access point at mile 41.